Marcus Semien Player Props: Rangers vs. Rays

-Marcus Semien, with a slugging percentage of .263 in his past 10 games -- including one home run -- will be in action for the Texas Rangers against the Tampa Bay Rays, with Shane McClanahan on the mound, July 17 at 8:05 PM ET.
+Marcus Semien, with a slugging percentage of .306 in his past 10 games -- including one home run -- will be in action for the Texas Rangers against the Tampa Bay Rays, with Taj Bradley on the hill, July 18 at 8:05 PM ET.

-He notched a home run while going 1-for-2 in his previous game against the Guardians.
+In his last game he had a one-hit performance (1-for-3) against the Rays.

 Marcus Semien Game Info & Props vs. the Rays